Company Liability in Hungary: Understanding Responsibility Beyond Legal Labels

 responsibility is assessed through a local lens.

+This is not a disadvantage.
 It is part of international business.

 And this is exactly why responsibility logic must be understood where the company operates, not where previous experience was gained.